News

 Would you like to be

-a volunteer listener for the Listening Place?
+a Volunteer Listener for the Listening Place?

-from 7pm to 9.15pm
+from 10am to 4pm

-To register for the course:
+To register for the above courses: salisburylisteningplace@gmail.com

-or telephone 01722 325 294.
+or telephone: 01722 325 294

 Please can you help us publicise our service?